stoffee/terraform-hcp-vault-eks/README.md

     Switch back to the HCP screen to confirm what has been built:

-36. In an internet browser, go to the HCP portal at <a href="https://portal.cloud.hashicorp.com/">[HCP dashboard](https://portal.cloud.hashicorp.com)</a>
+36. In an internet browser, go to the <a href="https://portal.cloud.hashicorp.com/">HCP portal Dashboard at https://portal.cloud.hashicorp.com</a>
 37. Click the blue "View Vault".
 38. Click the Vault ID text -- the text above "Running" for the <strong>Overview</strong> page for your Vault instance managed by HCP.
-39. PROTIP: For quicker access in the future, save the URL in your browser bookmarks.
-Let's examine the <strong>Cluster Details</strong> such as this:
+The <strong>Cluster Details</strong> page should appear, such as this:

     <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1676446677/hcp-vault-dev-320x475_gh8olg.jpg"><img src="https://res.cloudinary.com/dcajqrroq/image/upload/v1676446677/hcp-vault-dev-320x475_gh8olg.jpg"></a>

     Notice that the instance created is an instance that's "Extra Small", with No HA (High Availability) of clusters duplicated across several Availability Zones.

     CAUTION: You should not rely on a <strong>Development</strong> instance for productive use.
+Data in Development instances are forever lost when the server is stopped.

+39. PROTIP: For quicker access in the future, save the URL in your browser bookmarks.

     <a name="ConfirmAWSGUI"></a>

     ### Confirm resources in AWS GUI

-25. Use the AWS Account, User Name, and Password associated with the <a href="#SetAWSEnv">AWS variables</a> mentioned above to view different services in the AWS Management Console GUI:
+40. Use the AWS Account, User Name, and Password associated with the <a href="#SetAWSEnv">AWS variables</a> mentioned above to view different services in the AWS Management Console GUI:

+    1. <a target="_blank" href="https://console.aws.amazon.com/eks/">Elastic Kubernetes Service</a> Node Groups (generated), EKS cluster
-    * <a target="_blank" href="https://console.aws.amazon.com/vpc/">VPC</a> (Virtual Private Cloud) with  Subnets, Route Tables, Gateways, Network ACLs, Peering, etc.
+    2. <a target="_blank" href="https://console.aws.amazon.com/vpc/">VPC</a> (Virtual Private Cloud) NAT Gateways, Network interfaces, Elastic IPs, Subnets, Internet Gateways, Route Tables, Peering connections, Network ACLs, Peering, etc.
-    * <a target="_blank" href="https://console.aws.amazon.com/ec2/">EC2</a> with Security Groups, Elastic IPs, Node Groups, Volumes, etc.
+    3. <a target="_blank" href="https://console.aws.amazon.com/ec2/">EC2</a> with Instances, Security Groups, Elastic IPs, Node Groups, Volumes, etc.
+    4. <a target="_blank" href="https://console.aws.amazon.com/ebs/">EBS</a> (Elastic Block Store)
+    5. <a target="_blank" href="https://console.aws.amazon.com/kms/">KMS</a> (Key Management Service)
-    * <a target="_blank" href="https://console.aws.amazon.com/eks/">Elastic Kubernetes Service</a>
+    6. <a target="_blank" href="https://console.aws.amazon.com/cloudwatch/">CloudWatch</a> Log groups
     <br /><br />

-    NOTE: Vault in Development mode operates an in-memory database and so does not require an external database.
+    NOTE: Vault in Development mode operates an <strong>in-memory</strong> database and so does not require an external database.

+41. CAUTION: Please resist changing resources using the AWS Management Console GUI, which breaks version controls and renders obsolete the state files created when the resources were provisioned.

+42. The list of resources created can be obtained:
+    ```bash
+    terraform state list
+    ```

     <a name="AccessVault"></a>

     ### Obtain HCP Vault GUI URL:

-26. Be at the browser window you will add a new tab for the Vault UI.
+43. Be at the browser window you will add a new tab for the Vault UI.
-27. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):
+44. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):

     ```bash
     open $(terraform output --raw vault_public_url)